n-buckley/travel-tanzania/readme.md

 ```display:flex;``` Puts items in one row.
 Can also be inline or block
 ```flex-direction: column; ```Default is row.
 Puts all items in one column.

 The below properties change based on flex-direction.
-If row then horizontally, vertically respectivley.
+If row then horizontally, vertically respectively.
 Vise versa if column.

 ```justify-content: center; ``` Centers the item horizontally.
 Can also be start, end, space-between, space-around
 ```align-items: center; ``` Aligns an item vertically.
 						Default is stretch (will make the item take up the whole vertical space of its container).

-All in all, I think the course is good (I actually really like the platform) and am definitley considering taking other courses and its **free!!**
+All in all, I think the course is good (I actually really like the platform) and am definitely considering taking other courses and its **free!!**

 [^1]: https://scrimba.com/learn/htmlandcss/centering-our-content-coc8f40f3ba676d118f92dd90
 [^2]: https://scrimba.com/learn/htmlandcss/aside-align-items-co18d42cea92baec20fc830af